Modulbeschreibung

 Angestrebte Lernergebnisse (Abschlusskompetenzen):

-Professional competences:
+Professional Competences

 Participants:

-Methodological competences:
+Methodological Competences

 Participants:

-• are able to transform these pieces of information into a scientific term paper that analyzes
+• are able to synthesize this information into a scientific term paper that analyzes the situation of a real firm facing challenges in strategic thinking and acting;

 Participants:

-Social competences:
+Social Competences

 Participants: